turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/4-stake-fungible-token-testing.md

 #### Necessity is the mother of invention ...
 To be able to inject promise results into unit tests, I decoupled the contract code from the `near_sdk::env` through a facade that leverages Rust conditional compilation.
-That's a mouthful ... let's look at code and to see what I mean:
+That's a mouthful ... let's look at the code to see what I mean:

 [contract.rs][12]
 ```rust